 Last minute panic buying isn’t all bad

-Although not so effective as a long term approach – we’re done with sweaty, mid-shopping centre tantrums – panic buying can sometimes leave you with a basket full of really great gifts.
+Although not so effective as a long term approach – we’re done with sweaty, mid-shopping centre tantrums – panic gift buying can sometimes leave you with a basket full of really great gifts.
 Retailers will often knock down prices as December 25 gets closer, so shopping between December 22-24 may mean your budget can stretch that bit further.

 Make the most of online exclusives

 With several retailers offering free delivery, various discounts and inspiration in the form of gift guides, make the most of doing your shopping online.
 Nothing feels better than a fantastically edited present list, or skipping a never-ending changing room queue!

 If it isn’t going to be around for long, its probably pretty special – so buy it!
 From luxury beauty sets to fragrance and foodstuffs, your best friend, mum or husband won’t just be super grateful, but cherish their presents for years to come.